My unconventional, spirit-led healing after my narcissistic mother was gone.

 Founder & Creator of The Weight of Belief

 I was the dutiful daughter.
 The strong one.
 The peacemaker.
-The high-functioning shell of a woman who’d spent a lifetime shapeshifting for survival—but didn’t know what it meant to feel free.
+The high-functioning shell of a woman who’d spent a lifetime shapeshifting and self-erasing for survival, but didn’t know what it meant to feel free or to feel agency.

-Not because her death brought peace—but because it left behind a war zone no one else could see.
+Not because her death brought peace, but because it left behind a war zone no one else could see.
 My inner landscape was scorched earth.
-And my nervous system?
-Still bracing for the next explosion, even in the silence.
+And my nervous system was still bracing and flinching for the next explosion, even in the silence.

-For two years, I grieved.
-I journaled.
+For two years, I dealt with strange grief.
+I journaled in the middle of the night when bad memories surfaced.
 I researched.
 I worked with a great therapist.

 But the ache of WHY never lifted.

 The questions only deepened.
 Why did she do what she did?
-Why did I spend decades drowning in shame, chasing her approval, fearing her wrath, and losing myself?
+Why did I spend decades drowning in shame, chasing her approval, fearing her wrath, worshipping her, and losing myself?

 The answers weren’t here.
 I knew I had to go to the other side.

-So I did something most people would never consider: I worked with a psychic medium to channel my mother’s spirit multiple times.
-Not to reconnect—but to finally understand.
+So I did something most people would never consider: I worked with a professional psychic medium to channel my deceased mother’s spirit multiple times.
+Not to reconnect, but to finally understand.

-And what I received unraveled the lies I was raised on.
+What I received exposed the lies I was raised on.

-And it gave me what I needed most: the understanding that allowed me to let go and move forward.
+It gave me what I needed most: the understanding that allowed me to let go and move forward.
+To heal.
+To feel hope for my future.

 I finally began reclaiming the future I was never allowed to imagine.